torsteingrindvik/image-convolve/README.md

 * Checkout the [Rust Performance Book](https://nnethercote.github.io/perf-book/) for tips
   * Use `assert!(..)` to let the compiler optimize away bounds checks
-    * TODO: How do we prove our code contains bounds checks?
+    * In general, we could read the [bounds-check-cookbook](https://github.com/Shnatsel/bounds-check-cookbook/) to try to learn about when bounds might interfere
+    * Alternatively, we could more agressively use `unsafe` and skip checks where appropriate.
 * Try employing [Flamegraph](https://github.com/jonhoo/inferno)s
-* Try `wgpu::Features::TIMESTAMP_QUERY` for GPU offscreen rendering, see [here](https://github.com/gfx-rs/wgpu/blob/3563849585ad6f3ea65b6c9be294e9190555eed3/wgpu/examples/mipmap/main.rs#LL203C9-L203C40)
+* Try `wgpu::Features::TIMESTAMP_QUERY` for GPU more rendering timing, see [here](https://github.com/gfx-rs/wgpu/blob/3563849585ad6f3ea65b6c9be294e9190555eed3/wgpu/examples/mipmap/main.rs#LL203C9-L203C40)
+* Try using [memmap](https://docs.rs/memmap/latest/memmap/struct.Mmap.html) if we care about fast file loading
+* Try using separable kernels where possible

-### Flexibility
+### Backends

-* Allow changing the behaviour of edge handling
-  * As of now, CPU backends always skip one row/column on each edge
+* GPU compute
-  * GPU backends use a clamp to edge sampler
+* GPU CUDA

 ## Attributions